cherny77/generate-raml-lib/README.md

 You can find out how to do it here: https://developer.mulesoft.com/tutorials-and-howtos/dataweave/dataweave-extension-vscode-getting-started/
 2. Import generate-raml-lib folder into  Visual Studio Code.
 3. Run ```mvn clean install```
 4. Open ``src/main/dw/Main.dwl`` file.
 There you can see the variable `inpt` that store file data by its path.
 This file has the structure you want to convert to RAML datatype.
-So there could be link to any file, but do not forget to change second parameter of the function `readUrl` to proceed with reading the file properly.
+So there could be link to any file, but do not forget to change second parameter of the function `readUrl` according to the format you use to proceed with reading the file properly.
-5. Function `convert2raml` has 3 parameters: first is data from the file, and two others have a Boolean type.
-The second parameter is responsible for making all the fields required or not, while the third is responsible for making type strict or united with nil value.
+6. Function `convert2raml(inpt, isOrNull, isRequired)` has 3 parameters:
+    - `inpt` depics data structure we want to convert to RAML datatype
+    - `isOrNull` is responsible for making type of fields strict or united with `nil` (by default `False`)
+    - `isRequired` is responsible for making fields required or no (by default `True`)
-6. Click on the run button.
+7. Click on the run button.

 ## Example